In this article, you'll get familiar with async and defer - two script tag attributes that will speed up your website's rendering.

 It's what we needed since the website, in this case, is displayed to the user without two big latency sources:

 executing fetched code during DOM render.

 How and when to use Async and defer attributes?

 As with everything in web programming, there are no holy grails.
 Why?
 Because of browser versions support.

 You can check the current support here:

 Should you care?
-Well, there might be some bugs in older browsers, like the one with defer in IE9, but unless you need to support these cases, you should go with
+Well, there might be some bugs in older browsers, like the one with defer in IE9, but unless you need to support these cases, you should go with the

-defer for most of the time, since it brings the fastest way to load DOM in the browser.
+defer attribute for most of the time, since it brings the fastest way to load DOM in the browser.

 async improved your page load speed.